1870s

 2008: USC breaks ground for the Ronald Tutor Campus Center.

-2008: The White House awards the 2007 National Medal of Science to Andrew Viterbi, trustee, faculty member and namesake of the USC Viterbi School.
+House awards the 2007 National Medal of Science to Andrew Viterbi,

 2009: USC Gould School of Law professor and associate dean Elyn Saks receives a MacArthur Foundation Fellowship.